NI-Measurement-Plug-Ins/pmic-labview/docs/measurements/common/parameters-def.md

 3. DC Offset:
    Specifies the offset of the PWM signal

-4. Load Impedence:
+4. Load Impedance:
-   Specifies the Load Impedence in three values Match Output, High Z and Custom
+   Specifies the Load Impedance in three values Match Output, High Z and Custom

-5. Load Impedence Custom:
+5. Load Impedance Custom:
-   Specifies the Load Impedence value for AWG, enabled if load impedence is custom
+   Specifies the Load Impedance value for AWG, enabled if load impedance is custom

 6. Source Trigger:
    Configures the start trigger of AWG for edge triggering.